If you have any resource suggestions or feedback on guide content, please contact Jody Nelson, Nursing Librarian.

 Name & Purpose

 The governance circle was established to guide the Faculty of Nursing in meaningful responses to the TRC, such as the creation of this resource guide.
-The governance circle was given the name ᒪᐢᑲᐧ ᐃᔨᓂᐦᑫᐧᐤ ᐊᐧᐤᑲᒥᐠ, maskwa iyinikwew wâwkamik (mas-kwa ee-yee-neek-wew wow-ka-mak) / bear healing lodge at a sweatlodge ceremony in the Spring / Summer 2019: The bear symbolizes our natural laws of: 1) honesty, 2) sharing, 3) kindness/love, 4) strength/determination.
+The governance circle was given the name ᒪᐢᑲᐧ ᐃᔨᓂᐦᑫᐧᐤ ᐊᐧᐤᑲᒥᐠ, maskwa iyinikwew wâwkamik (mas-kwa ee-yee-neek-wew wow-ka-mak) / bear healing lodge at a sweatlodge ceremony.
+Knowledge Keeper Roxanne Tootoosis shared the meaning behind the name: The bear symbolizes our natural laws of: 1) honesty, 2) sharing, 3) kindness/love, 4) strength/determination.
 A manner which we are always reminded to conduct ourselves for the goodness of all people and Creation which then brings healing.

 The knowledge bundles within this guide provide links to resources related to Indigenous value systems, world views, and spirituality, colonial history and legacy, health system inequalities and determinants of health, nursing knowledge, theories and approaches, and curriculum development.
 The intentional organization of this guide calls attention to the interconnectedness of all of these aspects.
 As you unpack these knowledge bundles we hope you find resources to support your teaching and learning, and carry your personal learning forward in a positive way.